 Jane is a highly experienced teacher/facilitator of dance, choreography and creative practice.
 In this she draws on extensive experience as a dancer and choreographer researching and working with dance styles from ballet to tango, jazz and improvisation.
 She has led workshops for professional organisations such as Northern Touring Theatre and the International Workshop Festival, choreographed and taught GCSE examination and technique work in schools, created large scale community dance events and most recently worked with prisoners for Kent Opera.
 She is also appointed as part-time Senior Lecturer at London Metropolitan University and as External Examiner to the MA Performance Arts at Bedfordshire University and the BA Dance top-up course @ ESART Barcelona with Bath Spa University 2017

-Jane is used to delivering a choreographic brief in a limited time frame whether for a corporate or celebratory, live or filmed event.
-Working with experienced or amateur dancers and across all sorts of styles, Jane works with energy and enthusiasm towards accomplished inventive performance that brings out the individuality and potential of performers.
+Jane is used to delivering a choreographic brief in a limited time frame whatever the context, whether live or filmed, with experienced or amateur dancers and across all sorts of styles.
+Jane works with energy and enthusiasm towards accomplished inventive performance that brings out the individuality and potential of performers.

 “We had so many compliments and people still talk about ‘the dance’ Thanks again”